robhabraken/paas-to-aks/README.md

 # PaaS to AKS

-Boilerplate project for deploying Sitecore 10.0 to Azure Kubernetes Service (AKS) coming from an Azure PaaS architecture for Sitecore.
+Boilerplate project for deploying Sitecore 10.0 or 10.0 Update-1 to Azure Kubernetes Service (AKS) coming from an Azure PaaS architecture for Sitecore.

 Among other things, this boilerplate contains:
 * Updated and tested scripts to support a full Infrastructure-as-Code setup for Sitecore on AKS